rml-lee/rml-lee/README.md

 #  <h1 align="center">👋 Hi, I’m Raheem Lee.</h1>

-I am an aspiring data analyst with a strong self-taught foundation in data analysis, data cleaning, and programming languages such as SQL and Python.
+I am a college graduate who is an aspiring data analyst with a strong self-taught foundation in data analysis, data cleaning, and programming languages such as SQL and Python.

 You will find projects that showcase my skills in: